-From HTML, you should learn the HTML document structure, tags to create headings, paragraph, horizontal rule, marquee, simple formatting such as bold, italics, underline, superscript, subscript, inserting image, create hyperlink, insert tables, create frameset and so on.
+From HTML, you should learn the HTML document structure, tags to create headings, paragraph, horizontal rule, marquee, simple formatting such as bold, italics, underline, superscript, subscript, inserting image, create a hyperlink, insert tables, create frameset and so on.

 Time Management Is The Key to Success

 So, when you are preparing, keep a watch in front.
-Care, how much time you spent in each question and make sure you’ll have at least 5 minutes time to give questions a second look.
+Care, how much time you spent on each question and make sure you’ll have at least 5 minutes time to give questions a second look.

-If you can manage the allocated time properly and possess the basic skills in Typing, Word, Excel, PowerPoint, Access and HTML, nobody can stop you from being a Computer Operator this year!
+If you can manage the allocated time properly and possess the basic skills in Typing, Word, Excel, PowerPoint, Access, and HTML, nobody can stop you from being a Computer Operator this year!